irubey/8a-Logbook-To-CSV/README.md

+# Logbook-To-CSV: </br>
-# Logbook-To-CSV - Transform your athlete's 8a logbook into a spreadsheet:
+Transform your athlete's 8a logbook into a spreadsheet:
 <div align='center'>
  </br>
         date</br>